eviho/10XHip2021_VihoEMG/README.md

 ## Data availability

-The hippocampus matrix and metadata table are available for download at: https://portal.brain-map.org/atlases-and-data/rnaseq/mouse-whole-cortex-and-hippocampus-10x
+The gene count matrix and metadata table are available for download at: https://portal.brain-map.org/atlases-and-data/rnaseq/mouse-whole-cortex-and-hippocampus-10x

-The processed and clustered Seurat object "10XHip2021_seurat.object.rds" used for gene expression/co-expression visualization is available for download at:
+The hippocampus Seurat object "10XHip2021_seurat.object.rds" used for gene expression/co-expression visualization is available for download at:

 The hippocampus subset of metadata "10XHip2021_md.tsv" is available for download at: